Help for Canine Incontinence

 However sometimes, especially with senior dogs, there is no magic bullet.
 Your dog is older, and simply is incontinent.
 Dog incontinence is more or less a lifelong condition for them.
 So it is necessary that you treat your dog with kindness and understanding when she does lose control of her bladder.
 She’s possibly just as mortified as you.

-Sometimes people elect to put their incontinent dog to sleep.
+Dog owners sometimes decide to put their incontinent dog to sleep, out of sheer frustration.
 But you don’t have to do that.
-However you don’t have to put up with a smelly, germy home with urine all over the floors and furniture.
+With a few simple changes, you won’t have to put up with a smelly, germy home with urine all over the floors and furniture.

 Next, take your dog outside for frequent walks.
 In warmer months or climates, let your dog spend much of the day in a fenced in yard.
 If she pees outside, it won’t be inside your house or apartment.